 Deluxe Camper Cabins

-Michigan Department of Natural Resources photo of deluxe cabin at Holly State Park
+Interior of deluxe camper cabin at Sleepy Hollow State Park

 “Deluxe camper cabins” are among the newest lodging options available for rent in Michigan’s state parks.
 Holly State Recreation Area, Ionia Recreation Area and Sleepy Hollow State Park are three parks renting these as of my knowledge in May, 2022 (as always contact the DNR for the most up to date information).
 We rented one of these cabins in January, 2022 at Sleepy Hollow State Park near Lansing, MI.
 They are perfect for winter adventures – nicely insulated, well heated and have all of the amenities you need to enjoy the indoors – and the outdoors.
 You might not have much privacy renting these in peak summer season, however.